Samples from asteroid could be key to secrets of building blocks of life – Nasa

 The US space agency said on Wednesday that early tests of materials collected from the Bennu asteroid as part of the Osiris-Rex mission showed evidence of high-carbon content and water.

-Scientists and space agency leaders gave a first glimpse of the asteroid material – returned to Earth last month – at a live streamed event at the Johnson Space Centre in Houston, Texas.
+Scientists and space agency leaders showed photos and video of the asteroid material – returned to Earth last month – at a live streamed event at the Johnson Space Centre in Houston, Texas.

-The display came after a capsule containing about 250g of rocks and dust collected from asteroid Bennu touched down in the Utah desert near Salt Lake City on September 24.
+The display came after a capsule containing an estimated 250g of rocks and dust collected from asteroid Bennu, touched down in the Utah desert near Salt Lake City on September 24.

 Nasa has said it was “the biggest, carbon-rich asteroid sample ever delivered to Earth”, and its contents have now been hailed as “scientific treasure”.